cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 #### Route-Registrar

-No use cases are known to implement hash-based routing for the platform-related routes.
+In the scope of this RFC, it is not planned to implement hash-based routing in route-registrar for platform-routes.

 ### Diagrams